isacmlee/csv-to-playlist/README.md

 A Python script that converts .csv playlist files into Spotify Playlist.

 ## Motivations
-With this script, I was able to automate creating playlists with my song recommendations .csv that were generated from my song-recommender project.
+With this script, I was able to automate creating playlists with my song recommendations .csv that were generated from my song-recommender project, and can schedule the script to run weekly, similar to Spotify's Discover Weekly playlist.

 ## Instructions
 1. Obtain OAUTH token and Spotify User-ID.